You want to sell your home? And you want the best price when you sell? Remember these simple rules:

 - Have eaves troughs, down spouts and soffits cleaned and in good repair.

 - Add seasonal urns by the front door for some colour!

-2- Ensuring that any repairs are in good standing is paramount to your success.
+2- Ensuring that any repairs, throughout the house, are in good standing is paramount to your success.

 3- Your salesperson from the Suzanne Senst group will be able to give you some additional recommendations and the special priorities that apply to your particular home.

 4- When the Buyer first steps into the house, a whole new set of first impressions are formed about your house.
 Consider the Buyer’s vantage point from the front door.